 Virtual trials in a coronavirus world: how it works in practice

-As we enter a period in which in-person trials may no longer be possible for some time, Linklaters is preparing for the prospect of a fully “virtual trial” in English Commercial Court proceedings involving factual and expert witnesses located across the globe, several of whom require an interpreter whilst giving their evidence.
+As we enter a period in which in-person trials may no longer be possible for some time, Linklaters has been acting in one of the first fully “virtual” trials in English Commercial Court proceedings involving factual and expert witnesses located across the globe, several of whom require an interpreter whilst giving their evidence.

-This post examines the pragmatic attitude of judges to trials in light of Covid-19 and the practical steps the parties have taken so far to enable a remote hearing to take place.
+In the first (click here) we examine the pragmatic attitude of English judges to trials in light of Covid-19 and the practical steps the parties took to enable a remote hearing to take place (for example; finding a suitable video conferencing platform, testing of software and hardware, and other logistical issues)